In Ghana there is a mixed system of English common law and customary law.

 - Foreign investments

-The Free Zones Act 1995 is the legal framework that establishes the right to set up a business under the Free Zones Programme in Ghana (these areas are known as export processing zones (EPZ)).
-Under the programme, companies that export 70% or more of their annual production are exempted from the payment of almost all taxes and may import their inputs duty free.
+The Free Zones Act, 1995 (Act 504) is the legal framework that establishes the right to set up a business under the Free Zones Programme in Ghana (these areas are known as export processing zones (EPZ)).
+Under the programme, companies that export 70% or more of their annual production are exempted from the payment of almost all taxes [1] and may import their inputs duty free [2].
 According to the Act, the GFZB has the mandate to establish new Free Zones, grant licences, attract new investors, and monitor the activities of EPZ enterprises.

 Foreign investor rules

-The Ghana Investment Promotion Centre Act 1994 (GIPC) governs investment in all sectors of the economy except minerals and mining, oil and gas, and the Free Zones.
+The GIPC Act governs investment by foreign investors in permissible enterprises.
 Sector-specific laws further regulate banking, non-banking financial institutions, insurance, fishing, securities, telecommunications, energy, and real estate.

 - Regulation